deedy5/fake_traffic/README.md

     debug = if True, then print the details of the requests (defaults to False).
     """
 ```
+***In some countries, some categories and languages do not work.
+If specific categories do not work, leave category='all' or 'h'.***

 ---
 ### Example
-Mimic traffic of a user located in Turkey, who speaks Kurdish and is interested in health
+Mimic traffic of a user located in Turkey, who speaks Kurdish and is interested in hot stories

 Find Turkey country code ([ISO 3166-1 Alpha-2 code](https://www.iso.org/obp/ui/)):</br>
   - country = "TR" </br>